What to expect from dynamical modelling of galactic haloes: Simulations and Tracers

 For our analysis we choose to use the suite of intermediate resolution simulations.
 Each halo in the intermediate level run contains about $\sim 10^4$ to $\sim 10^5$ star particles in the stellar halo that are not bound to any satellites or subhaloes, and these star particles are used as our dynamical tracers.
 The mass of dark matter particle in these simulations range between $\sim 3\times10^5$ to $\sim 4\times 10^5 \mathrm{M_\odot}$.
 We label the 12 simulations as V1 to V6 and S1 to S6. \footnote{The 12 simulations are called AP-1 to AP-12 in the same order as V1 to V6 and then S1 to S6 in the introductory \textsc{apostle} paper \citep{2015arXiv150703643F}.} For the intermediate resolution simulations, each of the six ``V'' simulations contains two haloes that are in two separate Friends-of-Friends groups.
 The two haloes in each of the ``S'' simulations are all in the same Friends-of-Friends group and linked together due to particle bridges.

-We will also use dark matter particles in these haloes as tracers.
+We also use dark matter particles in these haloes as tracers.
 Each pair of \textsc{apostle} haloes is also simulated in a corresponding dark matter only (hereafter DMO) run.
-We will refer to haloes in the hydrodynamical run as \textsc{apostle} haloes, while the DMO versions will be referred to as DMO haloes or runs.
-For DM tracers, we will analyse both the \textsc{apostle} and DMO haloes side by side.
+We refer to haloes in the hydrodynamical run as \textsc{apostle} haloes, while the DMO versions are referred to as DMO haloes or runs.
+For DM tracers, we analyse both the \textsc{apostle} and DMO haloes side by side.
+Given the higher resolution of \textsc{apostle} haloes, we choose to use subsets of dark matter particles, which are comparable in sample size to MRII haloes.
+We have explicitly checked that our results are not affected by randomly selecting different subsets.